Mandelbrot set: Basic properties

-In fact, this gives a correspondence between the entire parameter space of the logistic family and that of the Mandelbrot set.
+This gives a correspondence between the entire parameter space of the logistic family and that of the Mandelbrot set.

-Douady and Hubbard have shown that the Mandelbrot set is connected.
-In fact, they constructed an explicit conformal isomorphism between the complement of the Mandelbrot set and the complement of the closed unit disk.
+Douady and Hubbard showed that the Mandelbrot set is connected.
+They constructed an explicit conformal isomorphism between the complement of the Mandelbrot set and the complement of the closed unit disk.
 Mandelbrot had originally conjectured that the Mandelbrot set is disconnected.
 This conjecture was based on computer pictures generated by programs that are unable to detect the thin filaments connecting different parts of $M$.
 Upon further experiments, he revised his conjecture, deciding that $M$ should be connected.
-There also exists a topological proof to the connectedness that was discovered in 2001 by Jeremy Kahn.
+A topological proof of the connectedness was discovered in 2001 by Jeremy Kahn.

 The dynamical formula for the uniformisation of the complement of the Mandelbrot set, arising from Douady and Hubbard's proof of the connectedness of $M$, gives rise to external rays of the Mandelbrot set.
 These rays can be used to study the Mandelbrot set in combinatorial terms and form the backbone of the Yoccoz parapuzzle.